A Short Story Podcast Series

 -

-Kick off class with a quick boost.
-Play an episode of Interesting Things with JC to get your students interested right off the bat.
-The short stories are easy to follow, and the free curriculum gives you everything you need to turn that spark into a full lesson with questions, activities, and real learning.
+Start class with a short, clear story your students can follow from the first sentence.
+Play an episode of Interesting Things with JC and use the free curriculum to guide a full lesson with questions, activities, and applied learning.

 Each lesson includes:

-Lesson overview (title, grade level, subject area, learning objectives)
+Lesson overview with title, grade band, subject area, and learning objectives

-Key vocabulary with phonetic spelling and plain-language definitions
+Key vocabulary with phonetic spelling and plain language definitions

-Core story content based on the Precise Storytelling Framework
+Core story content created through the Precise Storytelling Framework

 Full podcast transcript